blib-la/runpod-worker-comfy/README.md

 * Make sure you have Python >= 3.10
 * Install the dependencies: `pip install -r requirements.txt`

-Then you can run the handler: `python src/rp_handler.py`
+* Then you can run the handler: `python src/rp_handler.py`

-If you want to run the Docker container, then you can use: `docker-compose up`
+If you want to run the Docker container, you can use: `docker-compose up`

 Both will use the data from [test_input.json](./test_input.json).